Members

 Director: Artem Bezuglyi

-Research Coordinator: Dr. Bohdan Stasiuk
+Research Committee Delegate: Dr. Bohdan Stasiuk

 TFHRC-FHWA, USA